LogicBloom/fakeyou-client/README.md

 # chatterverse_fakeyou

-Chatterverse FakeYou is a Rust library that provides a client for interacting with the FakeYou API.
-This library allows you to perform text-to-speech (TTS) inference and monitor TTS job status.
+chatterverse_fakeyou is a Rust library that provides a client for interacting with the [FakeYou API](https://docs.fakeyou.com/#/?id=fakeyou-api).

+The following APIs are supported:
+- tts inference
+- tts polling
+- get list of voices

 ## Table of Contents